vegaprotocol/specs/protocol/0081-SUCM-successor_markets.md

 ## Relevant network / market parameters

-- `market.value.windowLength` is a network parameter specifying how long, after a market has settled, the LPs virtual stakes are retained and the insurance pool is left undistributed to allow a successor to be defined.
+- `market.liquidity.successorLaunchWindowLength` is a network parameter specifying how long, after a market has settled, the LPs virtual stakes are retained and the insurance pool is left undistributed to allow a successor to be defined.
 - `parent market Id` is part of market proposal which can optionally specify a parent market; see [governance](./0028-GOVE-governance.md).
 - `insurancePoolFraction` is is part of market proposal which can optionally specify how much of the insurance pool of the parent is to be transferred to the successor; see [governance](./0028-GOVE-governance.md).

 ## Specifying a parent market and timing details

 A market [governance] proposal for a successor market must contain all the information of a full proposal with additionally specified `parent market Id` and `insurancePoolFraction`.
-The product, settlement asset, margin asset, and `market.value.windowLength` must match but all other inputs can be different (e.g. position and price decimal places, risk mode, price monitoring, termination and settlement oracles etc.).
+The product, settlement asset, and margin asset must match but all other inputs can be different (e.g. position and price decimal places, risk mode, price monitoring, termination and settlement oracles etc.).
 For [spot markets](./0080-SPOT-product_builtin_spot.md) base and quote assets must match.

 The parent market must be either: a) in one of `proposed`, `pending`, `active`, `suspended` or `trading terminated`